-Smoking and Mental Heath
+London Smoking and Mental Health Week

 What is the impact of smoking on mental health?
 Learn more about the benefits of quitting and how to get support to quit smoking.

 As well as being a leading cause of heart disease, cancer and other health conditions, smoking can have a negative impact on your mental health and wellbeing.
+Quitting smoking has immediate benefits.

 Research shows that smoking increases anxiety and stress and that smokers are also at higher risk of depression.
 Furthermore, people with a mental health condition are much more likely to smoke than the general population, tend to smoke more heavily and are at higher risk of addiction.